JaThePlayer/FrostHelper/README.md

 - Anxiety Trigger -> Triggers the Anxiety effect, the same as badeline causes
 - Cassette Tempo Trigger -> Allows you to change the cassette tempo mid-room
 - Lightning Color Trigger -> Changes the color of Lightning blocks
+- Chronos Trigger -> Activates the gimmick from the New Year's Mapping Contest map Chronos
+- Forced Fastfall Trigger -> Forces the player to fastfall while in the trigger
+- Cap Dash On Ground Trigger -> Forces the player's dash count to respect the max dash count when they're on the ground (a.k.a you can't conserve the 2 dashes from a two-dash refill)